What is a Digital Customer Journey?

 - Make sure your buyers know the requirements for using your product before they buy it.
 You should feature a list on the packaging, if at all possible.

-By keeping the buyer’s journey and the questions associated with each stage in mind, you’ll be able to write content more effectively.
-Here’s an example of how we would apply the content goals to the different buyer’s journey stages:
+By keeping the buyer’s journey and the questions associated with the sales process in mind, you’ll be able to write content more effectively.
+Here’s an example of how we would apply the content goals to the different buying journey stages:

 Defining Buyer Personas

 One of the best ways to collect this information is by market research surveys.
 Give your current customers an incentive, such as a coupon code, for filling out a brief survey.
-Another easy way, if possible, are warranty cards.
+Another easy incentive is warranty cards.

 Everyone takes a different path in life.
-The same can be said for the buyer’s journey.
-The importance of understanding the path that led your buyer to you still stands.
-Knowing why the buyer chose the path they did is also helpful when writing your marketing plan.
+The same can be said for the digital customer journey.
+The importance of understanding the path that led your buyer to purchase your product or service still stands.
+All in all, understanding the customer’s journey is crucial when writing your marketing plan and creating a great customer experience.

 Mapping Content To The Buyer’s Journey

-Next, you’ll provide information about how products like yours, can affect the buyer in a positive way.
-You can provide pitfall analysis and comparisons of various solutions for the problem they are facing.
+Next, in the customer journey mapping process, you’ll provide information about how products like yours can affect the buyer in a positive way.
+You can provide a pitfall analysis and comparisons of various solutions for the problem they are facing.
 This is not the time to hard sell.
 They are just warming up to you.

-Digital Logic is a Shreveport-based digital marketing company that works with local businesses and national chains.
-Give us a call to see how we can help your business!
+Digital Logic is a digital marketing company based in Northwest Louisiana that works with local businesses and national chains.
+Give us a call to see how we can ensure that the digital customer journey always turns into a purchase or lead that will benefit your business.